what is falling action in a story?

 This reflective moment allows the characters (and audience) to process what has happened and how it will affect them going forward.
 It also gives the story a sense of closure and finality.

 Sometimes, the story’s end may be ambiguous, leaving room for interpretation.
-But even in these instances, there is usually a sense that the main story has ended and that all loose ends have been tied up.
+But even in these instances, there is usually a sense that the main story has ended.

-So what happens after the falling action in a story?
+So what happens after the falling action in literature?
 Usually, it’s a time for reflection, closure, and resolution.

 Many writers wonder whether they can skip the falling action in their stories.
 After all, once the climax has been reached, it can feel like there is nowhere else to go.